Gilithrimm/mathlibs/README.md

 If you need to generate the javadoc for the project, run `./javadoc.sh`

+Found any bug or enhancement?
+Add it to the [Issue tracker](https://github.com/Gilithrimm/mathlibs/issues)!

 [//]: # (How can one add their code
     to your repo and help ya)